daattali/shinymixpanel/README.md

 Will result in 3 variables getting computed right away in the user's browser: "size" (the screen's width), "ua" (the browser's user-agent string), and "domain" (the current webpage's domain).
 These 3 properties will be sent along with any `mp_track()` calls.

-<h2 id="adblockers">Getting around ad blockers</h2>
+<h2 id="client-vs-server">Client-side vs server-side tracking</h2>

+When calling `mp_track()` inside a Shiny app, events data can be sent to Mixpanel in one of two ways: using client-side or server-side tracking.
-By default, {shinymixpanel} attempts to send all event tracking via the user's browser (using Mixpanel's JavaScript API).
-This is the preferred way to use Mixpanel, as it automatically gathers some user data from the web browser and sends many additional properties.

-However, some users may disable tracking through their browser -- for example using an ad blocker -- and for these users it's not possible to connect to Mixpanel through the browser.
-Luckily, {shinymixpanel} has an easy solution to this: setting `track_server = TRUE` in `mp_init()`.
+**Client-side tracking** is done via the user's browser (with Javascript).
+This is generally the preferred way to use Mixpanel, since Mixpanel automatically collects some additional information from the web browser.
+However, some users may disable tracking in their browser (for example using an ad blocker), and for these users it's not possible to perform client-side tracking.

-When `track_server` is off, then any browser that is blocked from communicating with Mixpanel will simply not send Mixpanel any events.
-But if `track_server` is on, then {shinymixpanel} will send events to Mixpanel using server API calls (Mixpanel's REST API) when the browser is blocking Mixpanel tracking.
-When this happens, {shinymixpanel} will even try to detect some user data and send it along as additional properties: browser type, screen size, operating system, and current URL.
+With **server-side tracking**, {shinymixpanel} will send events to Mixpanel via R API calls.
+The benefit of server-side tracking is that it's unaffected by ad blockers.
+However, when using server-side tracking, Mixpanel does not automatically collect the same attributes that it does in client-side.
+To compensate for that, {shinymixpanel} will try to detect some browser data and send it along with any event: user's operating system, browser name, screen size, and current URL (these are a subset of the attributes that client-side tracking detects).

+The parameters `track_client` and `track_server` of `mp_init()` are both set to `TRUE` by default, and they can be used to disable one of the two tracking methods:
+    - If both are set to `FALSE`, then Mixpanel tracking is essentially turned off
+    - If only `track_client` is `TRUE`, then {shinymixpanel} will only attempt to use client-side tracking.
+Note that this means that if the user has an ad blocker, then no events will be tracked.
+    - If only `track_server` is `TRUE`, then all event tracking will be done with server-side tracking.
+    - If both are `TRUE`, then {shinymixpanel} will prioritize trying to use client-side tracking.
+If an ad blocker is present, then it will automatically switch to using server-side tracking.

 <h2 id="testing">Using {shinymixpanel} during development/testing</h2>